-Stripe have made some changes to the way they work with us and we need you to reconnect your Stripe account to Gift Up! as soon as you can (and definitely before this coming Monday).
+Stripe has made some changes to the way they work with us and we need you to reconnect your Stripe account to Gift Up! as soon as you can.
 It's all very safe and straight forward and nothing to worry about.

 Give it to me straight, what's changed?

 On the 29th May, Stripe informed us that the way we integrate with them needs to change.
 They gave us 5 days to comply.
 We still 💖 and recommend Stripe, just a little bit less now...